 CISD will prepare all students for graduation and post-secondary success by providing access to a high-quality curriculum that is TEKS-aligned, relevant, and delivered consistently using resources that engage students and challenge them in their learning at appropriate levels.

-Performance Objective 5: Increase the percent of ESL students that score Meets and Masters on STAAR from 28% to 40%.
+Performance Objective 5: Increase the percentage of Special Education students achieving the Meets level or above on the 2024 STAAR Assessments.